msikma/directmvc/README.md

 directmvc
 =========

 A very basic MVC system with an advanced YAML-based routing engine and Django-style templating.
-Written by Ruben Knol and Michiel Sikma.
+Written in 2009 by Ruben Knol and Michiel Sikma.

 **This project is kept here for historical purposes.**